How did Jaap Stam's FC Cincinnati beat Europe's elite clubs to sign $13m Brazilian wonderkid Brenner? | Goal.com

 But that's only one half of it.
 With this move, Brenner is also betting heavily on Cincinnati to be the club that can get him to where he wants to be, which is, ultimately, to one of Europe's top teams.

-"We got the information about Brenner," Nijkamp said, "and there was a possibility to get him to our club and that moment, the screening process was there, convincing the organization and ownership of course, but also going into conversations with Brenner and his management to convince him that FC Cincinnati can be the next step in his career...
+"We got the information about Brenner," Nijkamp said, "and there was a possibility to get him to our club.
+The screening process was there, in terms of convincing the organization and ownership, but also going into conversations with Brenner and his management to convince him that FC Cincinnati can be the next step in his career...
 We can be the bridge for going to Europe.

 "A player like Brenner is not going directly to Europe, but going to FC Cincinnati, taking his next step, being successful, raising the upside for us as a club, upgrading our soccer ecosystem inside the club, and then we can reinvest the revenues we, hopefully, get in the future."